-We are authorised by the tax laws, including the Income Tax Assessment Act 1936, the Income Tax Assessment Act 1997 and the A New Tax System (Australian Business Number) Act 1999 to ask for the other information on this tax return.
-We need this information to help us to administer the tax laws.
+We are authorised by the taxation and superannuation laws, including the Income Tax Assessment Act 1936, the Income Tax Assessment Act 1997, the A New Tax System (Australian Business Number) Act 1999 and the Superannuation (Unclaimed Money and Lost Members) Act 1999 to ask for the other information on this tax return.
+We need this information to help us to administer the taxation and superannuation laws.

-WHO ELSE CAN WE GIVE YOUR INFORMATION TO?
+WHO CAN WE GIVE YOUR INFORMATION TO?

-We can give your tax information to some government agencies specified in the tax law, for example:
+We can give your tax information to some government agencies and non-government organisations specified in the taxation and superannuation laws, for example:

-- benefit payment agencies such as Centrelink, the Department of Education, Employment and Workplace Relations, and the Department of Families, Housing, Community Services and Indigenous Affairs - law enforcement agencies such as state and federal police - other agencies such as the Child Support Agency (CSA) and the Australian Bureau of Statistics.
+- benefit payment agencies such as Centrelink, the Department of Education, Employment and Workplace Relations, and the Department of Families, Housing, Community Services and Indigenous Affairs - law enforcement agencies such as state and federal police - other agencies such as the Child Support Agency (CSA) and the Australian Bureau of Statistics - superannuation funds.

-This disclosure is usually to check eligibility for government benefits, for law enforcement purposes or for collecting statistics.
+This disclosure is usually to check eligibility for government benefits, for law enforcement purposes, for collecting statistics or for the purpose of reuniting lost members with their superannuation accounts.
 The CSA may use the information you give to assess or collect child support.
 If you receive a refund cheque with your notice of assessment, we provide details of your refund to the Reserve Bank of Australia to assist in clearing your cheque.
 Information you provide on your tax return may also be used to update the Australian Business Register (ABR).